mistral2e/Piggott_APSM_monitoring/VoltageAnalysis.md

 * [Notebook Rotor Deviation](./Voltage_Analysis/ZC_Analysis_3phase_RotorDeviated.ipynb)
 * [Notebook Rotor Stator parallel](./Voltage_Analysis/ZC_Analysis_3phase_parallel.ipynb)

-In this work some first experiments were made to show the potential of the ZC-Method.
+In this work some first experiments were made to show the potential of the ZC method.
 The next research task are:
 * improvisation of the hardware to decrease measuring errors
 * show whether the rotor deviation can be detected with the ZC timestamps
 * develop an algorithm to get the rotation angle by analyzing the pattern